zenml-io/blog.zenml.io/_posts/2022-06-17-github-actions-orchestrator.md

 ---
 layout: post
 author: Michael Schuster
-title: "Who needs Kubeflow when you have Github Actions"
+title: "Who needs Kubeflow when have Github Actions"
 description: ""
 category: zenml
-tags: zenml release-notes
+tags: zenml integrations cloud
-publish_date: June 17, 2022
+publish_date: June 15, 2022
-date: 2022-06-17T00:02:00Z
+date: 2022-06-15T00:02:00Z
 thumbnail: /assets/posts/release_0_9_0/allison-louise-xABgmlX4ABE-unsplash.jpg
 image:
   path: /assets/posts/release_0_9_0/allison-louise-xABgmlX4ABE-unsplash.jpg
 ---

 Note:
-* The commands in this tutorial depend on each other, so make sure to run them in the same terminal (otherwise some environment variables might not be set or the working directory will be wrong)
+* Some of the commands in this tutorial rely on environment variables or a specific working directory from previous commands, so make sure to run them in the same shell.
 * In this tutorial we're going to use Azure for cloud storage and our MySQL database, but it works just as well on AWS or GCP.

 ## Prerequisites